-Annually, during the months of April and May, the Budget Office will analyze each submission and discuss any concerns and questions with the BA of that department.
+Annually, during the months of April and May, the Budget Office will analyze each template and discuss any concerns and questions with the BA of that department.
 These submissions will be summarized at the school and division level and discussed in detail with each Dean and Vice President.
 In addition, the entire campus’ projected spending allocations will be combined to analyze our expenditures in its entirety.

 Once the final budget is approved and the actual Fiscal Year begins, the Budget Office monitors the spending of all departments within.
 If one department overspends, in reality, it is taking away spending authority from another, causing a ripple effect that could harm the university’s financial integrity.
 Communication between each Budget Administrator and the Budget Office is critical.
 Unfortunately, unanticipated expenditures occur and a call to action may be needed at times.
 “Communication” is a key component to the financial success of the university.